linx-software/linx-oauth2-token-service/README.md

 When connecting to numerous of the 3rd-Party systems out there via REST API, authentication is typically done via the OAuth 2.0 flow.
 This involves a user authorizing a connected application to access protected resources.
 After this, the server-side application generates and stores access tokens in a datasource which are then retrieved and used when submitting HTTP requests in order to authenticate them.

+This authentication setup and authorization process can become frustrating and hinder your progress with integrations.

 ### Token generation service:
 This sample Linx Solution can be used to automatically:

+- copy Callback URL/Redirect URL
 - intiate the OAuth 2.0 flow between a Linx application cloud server (or local PC) and an authorization server
 - recieve the authentication code response
 - exchange the authorizaion code for access tokens